wrahool/wrahool.github.io/_posts/phd-acknowledgements.md

-Legend has it that when Sissa Ben Dahir invented *chaturanga*, the precursor to what is today known as chess, as a gift for the ancient India*chaturanga*, the precursor to what is today known as chess, was invented in ancient India, its inventor, Sessa
+Indian legend has it that when Sissa Ben Dahir invented the game of *chaturanga*, the precursor to what is today known as chess, the king was so impressed that he asked Sissa to name any reward.
+Sissa

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMzgwNjY1NCw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTUxNjg1MTA2OCw3MzA5OTgxMTZdfQ==
 -->